HERE: NOW: US

 The programme consists of:

-- PART 1: The Word and the Common Good (six 45 minute sessions).
+- PART 1: The Word and the Common Good (providing a biblical grounding in six 60 minute sessions).
 Available free to download here

 - PART 2: Common Good Thinking and Practice (one-day workshop hosted by you and led by a facilitator booked via T4CG).
 The comprehensive training pack is available online here